wayfair-incubator/oss-template/SECURITY.md

   * Confirm the problem and determine the affected versions.
   * Audit code to find any potential similar problems.
   * Prepare fixes for all releases still under maintenance.
-These fixes will be released as fast as possible to npm.
+These fixes will be released as quickly as possible.

 ## Comments on this Policy